-It may seem unlikely, but more than ever, children are experiencing stress
+More than ever, children are experiencing stress and other mental health conditions

 Children are like little sponges, observing the world around them even when it may not seem obvious.
-Which means that they are just as vulnerable to stressors as adults.
+Which means that they are just as vulnerable as adults to internal and external stressors.

 Quick Read:

-- Whether it’s school pressures, conflicts with friends or family, or the general busyness of life, children can also go through stressful experiences.
+• Whether it’s school pressures, conflicts with friends or family, or the general busyness of life, children also go through stressful experiences.

-- In today’s fast-paced, technology-driven world, this stress can sometimes go unnoticed until it manifests in physical or emotional symptoms.
+• In today’s fast-paced, technology-driven world, this stress sometimes passes unnoticed until it manifests in physical or emotional symptoms.

 Why do children experience stress?